Pro14: Cardiff Blues v Scarlets (Sun)

 |Coverage: Live on BBC 2 Wales,, BBC Sport website and app

-Pivac said: "[The red card tackle] was reckless, dangerous, call it what you will.
-It was clumsy and I've got no complaints about that."
+Georgian prop Anton Peikrishvili is also a doubt with a hamstring injury.

-Evans could miss the Scarlets trip to face Cardiff Blues on Sunday, 31 December because of that incident.
+Jenkins, the 37-year-old Wales veteran, was injured only four minutes after coming off the bench against Dragons for his first appearance since mid-November.

-As well as coping with the potential loss of Evans, Pivac has vowed to make changes due to the artificial surface at the Arms Park.
+While Scarlets will be without Evans, head coach Wayne Pivac has vowed to make changes due to the artificial surface at the Arms Park.

-The Scarlets boss commented: "Say what you like, but we've had a lot of injuries on those pitches and I'm not going to risk quality players that are going into the game with little niggles.
+"Say what you like, but we've had a lot of injuries on those pitches and I'm not going to risk quality players that are going into the game with little niggles," he said.

 "The guys that are carrying little niggles, that have come back from foot injuries; guys like [back-rower] Aaron Shingler, those sorts of players."